JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      Modifiers, layout modifiers, custom layouts, measuring (and intrinsics), drawing.
+                      👩‍🎨 Modifiers, layout and draw modifiers in detail.
+Building custom layouts.
+Measuring, intrinsics, drawing.
+Graphics layers.
 Adding some visual tweaks to our speaker feed using modifiers.
 Creating a detail screen that uses a custom layout for one of the elements.
-It can be a metrics graphic or something, so we also use the chance to let people play with the Draw scope canvas apis on this stage to build something interesting.
+We will use this chance to play with different DrawScope Canvas apis to build something fancy.
+We'll also add some advanced user interactions via modifiers.
                     </p>
                 </figure>
               </li>